semocode/uofrida/README.md

 ## LuaNewState

 Required for `AddLuaFunctions`.
 Keeps track of the lua state within the client and exposes it to our own functions.

+# Extra

+1. There is a compiled LuaPlus dll in lib/.
+It's supposed to be very close to the LuaPlus version in UOSA.
+Feel free to compile it by yourself from sources but for sake of ease I just included my archived version.
+1. All extensions under `js/extensions` have a `disabled` flag to quickly configure which extensions to load.
+Extensions come with an maturity rating.
+Disable experimental extensions if there are problems with them (like client crashing with access violation).